 Algorithmically, nonoverlapping alignments can be computed as follows: First the Smith-Waterman algorithm is run as usual, returning an optimal local alignment.
 Then, the matrix S is computed again, but any match or mismatch from the reported optimal alignment is forbidden, i.e., in the alignment graph the corresponding edges are removed.
-In terms of computing the alignment matrix, in the maximization for these cells only a subset of the four possible cases is considered.
+In terms of computing the alignment matrix, in the maximization for these cells only two cases, namely insertion and deletion, are allowed.